databrickslabs/cicd-templates/{{cookiecutter.project_name}}/README.md

 dbx execute --cluster-name=<name of interactive cluster> --job={{cookiecutter.project_name}}-sample-integration-test
 ```

-For a test on a automated job cluster, use `launch` instead of `execute`:
+For a test on an automated job cluster, use `launch` instead of `execute`:
 ```
 dbx launch --job={{cookiecutter.project_name}}-sample-integration-test
 ```